 What if this Christmas you could help reduce waste?

-Wasteless Pantry was recognised by the Waste Authority of WA as Waste Champions for 2017, but we think we know a fair few champions ourselves.
+Wasteless Pantry was recognised by the Waste Authority of WA as Waste Champions for 2017 and Highly Commended as Waste Team of the Year in 2018, but we think we know a fair few champions ourselves.
 Our community is full of great people showing the way for their families and friends in how to live a low waste lifestyle.
 There is no better time of the year to lead others to this path than at Christmas when so many increase their already wasteful ways.

 Every year millions of unwanted gifts are excessively packaged and wrapped, appreciated for only a moment before they are stored away unused, thrown away, regifted or sold.
 Kerbside bins are overflowing with polystyrene, wrapping, packaging, wasted food and plastic bags from buying all this stuff in the first place.
 It’s hardly a picture of love and peace toward all mankind.
 All that rubbish will end up on someone’s doorstep or in the fish on someone’s plate!